mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	When they arrived in the circle the whole group was around the fire, already having eaten their share of fish.
 Lin had saved three for them, giving two to Setre and one to Kip. *Fair*, he thought.
 The group took turns introducing themselves to everyone while the two of them ate.
 Some had come as families bound and unbound, and some were individuals who had heard stories of Ulukoma from people they knew.
 The younger ones only knew that Ulukoma was a mysterious island where prisoners survived in the dark, and decided to throw their lives at it in a panic.

 	Once they were done, Kip asked Linyu to prepare the radio transmitter.
 He gathered the group into a circle and divided all of the listeners amongst them, giving them first to the healthiest among them.
+He helped Ginnu hold it in her tied hands and keep it on her ear.

 	"Mamen, men, women.
-Linyu is about to demonstrate something that will be crucial to our cause tonight.
+Linyu is about to demonstrate something that will be crucial to our plan.
 What I've given each of you is called a listener.
 Casra made them here, and entrusted them to hae kaln and myself.
 Now, I entrust them to you.
 Put them up to your ears, and make sure to pass them around to the people around you."

 	Kip sent a nod in Linyu's direction which thi confirmed and moved to the transmitter box, connecting the battery to it with well-worn wires of steel.
 With a clear of the throat, as hae mother had done, thi began to sing the same song that Casra had sung to Kip.
 He watched as the group slowly began to comprehend what they were hearing, their faces lighting up with awe as they looked back at Kipnu.
 Casra's presence was filling the air like an invisible spirit of knowledge.
 He looked back at Linyu who for only a moment cracked a small smile.

-	Ginnu paced quickly toward him without a trace of the doubt she had before.
+	Ginnu looked intently toward him without a trace of the doubt she had before.
 She asked, "How is this possible?"

-	Kip said, "The wind speaks."
+	Kip told her, "The wind speaks.
+And Ulu listens."

-  Setre said, "And Ulu listens."